How to Know if You Have Low Progesterone

 Two things could be happening that are causing you to have low progesterone:

-Your progesterone could not be reaching that peak before dropping.
+Your progesterone isn’t reaching that peak before dropping.

-OR it could be reaching that peak, but not staying elevated long enough and dropping prematurely.
+OR it’s reaching that peak, but not staying elevated long enough and it’s dropping prematurely.

-You could also have low progesterone in relation to your estrogen levels because your body needs a certain ratio of estrogen to progesterone.
-So even if your progesterone is NOT too low, you could have a lot of excess estrogen throwing off that ratio and therefore causing those signs of low progesterone.
+You could also have low progesterone in relation to your estrogen levels.
+Your body needs a certain ratio of estrogen to progesterone.
+Even if your progesterone level is NOT technically too low, you could have a lot of excess estrogen throwing off that ratio and therefore causing signs of low progesterone.

-For some women, the driver of their low progesterone could be endometriosis, it could be a thyroid issue, it could be not getting the correct nutrients.
-The exact cause is unique to every individual, so you want to work with your doctor to figure out what your specific issue is and address it.
+For some women, the driver of their low progesterone could be endometriosis, it could be a thyroid issue, or it could be that they’re not getting the correct nutrients.
+The exact cause is unique to every individual, so if you’re noticing any of these symptoms, you’ll want to work with your doctor or practitioner to figure out what your specific issue is and address it.

 How to Test for Low Progesterone

-So that’s where I recommend getting a DUTCH test because it not only tests your progesterone levels through your urine, but it also tests how your body is metabolizing progestone which is really important.
+That’s why I recommend getting a DUTCH test because it not only tests your progesterone levels through your urine, but it also tests how your body is metabolizing progesterone which is really important.

 Another way would be to get a saliva test, which will show the bioavailability of progesterone, meaning the hormones that your body can use immediately.